 - Nervous system abnormalities

-Many of these signs and symptoms could be indicative of another condition and not necessarily selenium deficiency.
+Many of these could be indicative of another condition and not necessarily selenium deficiency.
 Seek a doctor’s care if you ever experience signs or symptoms that are abnormal or concerning to you.

 How to Consume Enough Selenium as a Vegan

-Since selenium is present in soil, most plant-based foods contain at least a small amount of selenium that the plant absorbed.
-However, some foods like Brazil nuts, whole grains and legumes contain higher levels of selenium.
+Since selenium is present in soil, most plant-based foods grown in soil contain at least a small amount of selenium.
+Some foods like Brazil nuts, whole grains and legumes contain higher levels of selenium.

-If you live in an area with adequate selenium in the soil and consume a variety of these foods, it’s likely that you meet your selenium intake requirements.
+If you live in an area with adequate selenium in the soil and consume a variety of these foods, it’s likely that your selenium intake meets the requirements.

 As shown in the chart below, selenium content varies widely in Canadian foods.
 Grain products tend to provide the highest levels of selenium but other foods like soy beans and tofu, along with certain nuts, seeds and different legumes also provide selenium.